alicolville/Weight-Tracker/readme.txt

 = 10.2.4 =

 * Bug fix: Hide custom fields when editing an entry if "hide-custom-fields" specified on [wt-beta]. https://github.com/alicolville/Weight-Tracker/issues/492
+* Bug fix: Fixed an issue where weights were not being formatted correctly in a table if a note had been added.

 = 10.2.3 =